Maybe you shouldn’t blindly believe everything you read? Even if the source has a pretty solid reputation?

 The acquisition of polybasic cleavage sites by HA has also been observed after repeated passage in cell culture or through animals17.

 - Exactly.
-Passage through a series of ferret hosts in a lab would have given COVID-19 this distinct cleavage site.
+Passage through a series of ferret hosts in a lab may have given COVID-19 this distinct cleavage site, if it wasn’t simply spliced directly in.
 Further support for possibility that serial passage through lab animals played a role in the creation of COVID-19 comes from an April 2020 pre-print, which found that coronaviruses that target the ACE2 receptor bind with ferrets cells more tightly than any other species except the tree shrew, which only scored about 2% higher.
 Tree shrews have also been used for serial viral passage, and were promoted in a 2018 paper out of China as a preferable host for laboratory serial passage since they’re cheaper, smaller, easier to handle, and closer to humans evolutionarily and physiologically than ferrets.
 Pangolins however, formed a much weaker bond than either, and were clustered way down on the list along with a handful of other much more unlikely intermediate animal hosts.

 It is improbable that SARS-CoV-2 emerged through laboratory manipulation of a related SARS-CoV-like coronavirus.
 As noted above, the RBD of SARS-CoV-2 is optimized for binding to human ACE2 with an efficient solution different from those previously predicted7,11.